-How is it in Pattaya?
-What effect has the COVID-19 coronavirus pandemic had on fun-town?
+What effect did the COVID-19 coronavirus pandemic have on Pattaya?

-The short answer is—global travel restrictions and measures introduced by Thailand’s emergency decree to prevent the spread of COVID-19 have left Pattaya looking like a ghost town.
-It’s a period which has seen Pattaya starved of its share of the revenue generated by more than ten million annual visitors.
+The short answer is—global travel restrictions and measures introduced by Thailand’s emergency decree to prevent the spread of COVID-19 left Pattaya looking like a ghost town.
+It’s a period that saw Pattaya starved of its share of the revenue generated by more than ten million annual visitors.

-Through periods of April and May – when all national and local government restrictions were in place – you were advised to stay at home, wear a mask outside, practice social distancing, be home before curfew begins, show some ID – have a reason for traveling into Pattaya City.
+Through periods of April and May 2020, when all national and local government restrictions were in place, people were advised to stay home, wear a mask outside, practice social distancing, obey curfew, and have a reason for traveling into Pattaya City.

-You could not: eat at a restaurant, go to a bar, catch a movie, workout at the gym, attend school, have a haircut, exercise in a public park, shop for anything other than essentials.
+You could not: eat at a restaurant, go to a bar, catch a movie, work out at the gym, attend school, have a haircut, exercise in a public park, or shop for anything other than essentials.

-In fact all non-essential services and entertainment and nightlife venues – including swimming pools, water parks, and popular tourist attractions and parks were closed.
+All non-essential services in Pattaya—including entertainment and nightlife venues, swimming pools, water parks, and popular tourist attractions and parks were closed.

-It must be said though—that if you were merely inconvenienced by the restrictions and closures, you might consider yourself lucky.
+It must be said, though—that if the restrictions and closures merely inconvenienced you, you might have considered yourself lucky.

-It was early February when Thailand first felt the effect of the coronavirus—after China’s lockdown and travel bans of late January took effect.
-In Pattaya the result was a mass withdrawal of Chinese tour groups—leaving many attractions, tour and boat operators deprived of their primary income source—Chinese tour groups.
+It was in early February 2020 that Pattaya first felt the effect of the coronavirus—after China’s lockdown and travel bans of late January took effect.
+In Pattaya, the result was a mass withdrawal of Chinese tour groups—leaving many attractions and tour and boat operators deprived of their primary income source—Chinese tour groups.

-Messages of sympathy and “get well soon” were directed to China in the hope they would soon recover, and return to Pattaya soonest.
+Messages of sympathy and “get well soon” were directed to the Chinese, hoping they would soon recover and return, so Pattaya could also recover—and return to normal.

-From 13 January when Thailand reported its first case of COVID-19 (the first reported case outside of China) to March 11 when the WHO declared the coronavirus a global pandemic there were about 60 reported cases of COVID-19 in Thailand.
+From January 13, when Thailand reported its first case of COVID-19 (the first reported case outside of China), to March 11, when the WHO declared the coronavirus a global pandemic, about 60 cases of COVID-19 were reported in Thailand.

-On March 18, all entertainment and nightlife venues in Pattaya – along with those in several other provinces were closed.
+On March 18, all entertainment and nightlife venues in Pattaya and those in several other provinces were closed.

-On March 26, with the number of confirmed COVID-19 cases in Thailand over 900—the government declared a nationwide state of emergency and put into effect the emergency decree.
+On March 26, with the number of confirmed COVID-19 cases in Thailand over 900—the government declared a nationwide state of emergency and put the emergency decree into effect.

-What was initially a short term loss of tourist numbers and a temporary 2-weeks closure of nightlife and entertainment venues – just became long term – with increasingly stringent measures which saw the closure of most everything except essential services.
+What was initially a temporary 2-week closure of nightlife and entertainment venues became long-term—lasting until July 1, with increasingly stringent measures which saw the closure of most everything except essential services.

-Perhaps the lucky ones were sent home with a percentage of their salary, some might have been offered free accommodation plus living expenses, others sent home with nothing more than the promise of their jobs back—if and when the business opens again.
+The lucky ones were furloughed with a percentage of their salary.
+Some got free accommodation plus living expenses.
+Others were sent home with nothing more than the promise of their jobs back—if and when the business would open again.